 The available forms of technologies just keeps increasing, and many are heavily dependent on them.
 Being able to access the internet and other online tools at anytime is crucial for most people.
 For instance, 85% of people in the UK own a smartphone and the average adult spends more than 20 hours online per week.
-Of all smartphone users, 53% checks their phone within 5 minutes after waking up.
+Of all smartphone users, 80% check their phone within 15 minutes of waking up.
 Meanwhile, 1 in 4 people suffer from mental health problems, but 2/3 of them are unable to access care.
 Shouldn't we take advantage of this extensive use of technologies, and apply smart solutions to improve access to care?
 Here are some of the technologies that most people can't imagine living without:

 We shop online: Most people shop online, and some even prefer it for reasons like saving time, avoiding crowds and the availability to compare prices.
 As an example, more than 80% of the online population have used the internet to make a purchase.